Skip to main content

 This survey provides data that helps to describe our local community and the health needs here.
 By collecting the data every three years, HARC is able to track health changes over time.

-Many local organizations rely on HARC’s data, including nonprofits, hospitals, clinics, the nine Cities, the County, our three school districts, universities, and more.
+Many local organizations rely on HARC’s data, including nonprofits, hospitals, clinics, the nine cities, the County, our three school districts, universities, and more.
 The data is used to prioritize health needs and to design programs and services to meet health needs in the Valley.
 For example, Desert Regional Medical Center uses HARC’s data on the prevalence of major diseases to help recruit specialty physicians to the Valley, so that we have sufficient providers to treat our Valley’s needs relating to diabetes, arthritis, cancer, asthma, and many other illnesses.

 HARC’s data is often used by nonprofits to support their requests for funding.
 Having reliable data available makes their asks much more competitive and allows local nonprofits to successfully secure funding for much-needed programs.
 HARC’s data has helped dozens of nonprofits bring in millions of dollars for Coachella Valley services over the years.
 For example:

-• DAP Health (formerly known as Desert AIDS Project) used HARC’s data on HIV testing help inform their “Get Tested Coachella Valley” public health campaign, a three-year effort to increase HIV testing and connect those who test positive to care.
+• DAP Health (formerly known as Desert AIDS Project) used HARC’s data on HIV testing to help inform their “Get Tested Coachella Valley” public health campaign, a three-year effort to increase HIV testing and connect those who test positive to care.
 Using HARC’s data in their funding requests helped to make their proposals strong; as a result, they received funds that allow them to provide free HIV testing to everyone.

-• Local senior centers, including Mizell and Joslyn Center, use HARC’s data on food insecurity in seniors to help strengthen their requests for funding.
+• Local senior centers, including Mizell and Joslyn Center, use HARC’s data on food insecurity among seniors to help strengthen their requests for funding.
 HARC’s data has helped them to document the need, and therefore bring in money to support their home-delivered meals for house-bound, low-income seniors, many of whom would otherwise go hungry.

 • Jewish Family Service of the Desert used HARC’s data on mental health to obtain funds for their counseling programs.
 With these funds, they are able to provide mental health counseling on a sliding scale for people of all ages, regardless of their insurance status.